 The best ski and splitboard boots aren’t cheap, and are well worth the investment if you are considering backcountry skiing/riding a lot.
 Ski boots with a walk/ski mode and a rubber sole are required for our trips.
 Luke’s choice: Scarpa Maestrale boot

 You can get used to any ski.
 I recommend a ski that is light in weight, shorter in length than the longest ski that you ski, and that also performs well in variable snow conditions (breakable crust, wind affected, sastrugi).
 Minimum 95cms under foot.
-Luke’s choice: Moment Skis 98 Commander
+Luke’s choice: Moment Skis – click on their touring lineup

 There are a lot on the market with most being acceptable.
 Bring a fresh to newer pair of skins to avoid malfunctions and have them cut to your touring skis or splitboard (gear shops do this) before you arrive.
 Luke’s choice: G3 Alpinist Skins